 Electronic Coil Tester.
 This allows Ford coils to be adjusted correctly without multiple sparking.

-T thermal imaging.
-See what's really happening with your model
+Model T thermal imaging.
+See what's really happening with your Model T.

 Trek Y bikes The Shrine of the Trek Y bike.